igsemenov/Streamer_HPS_DGSEM/README.md

 The code is written in the Python programming language (Python 2.7.16 was used).

-**Disclaimer.** The code is documented only briefly.
-The code structure and style are based on the gut instinct of the author (no specific standards or guidelines were used).
-Further efforts to improve the code quality were not undertaken due to limited project time.

 In what follows, all notations and references correspond to those of the paper.

 The frequently used abbreviations are: